 - A large amount of working poor who have an uncertain future

-- Large of consumer debt, often tied up in home ownership and distorted prices for rental and home purchase.
+- Large amount of consumer debt, often tied up in home ownership and distorted prices for rental and home purchase.
 When you can barely make the rent, an economic depression and housing crash looks quite attractive

 - Social mobility is in decline for many